 Diagnosing Sleep Apnea in Children

-Experts at Hassenfeld Children’s Hospital at NYU Langone employ a variety of resources to diagnose sleep apnea in infants and children.
-Sleep apnea is a chronic condition in which breathing pauses from time to time during sleep as a result of a partial or complete blockage in the airway.
-These pauses can last for a few seconds or longer, interrupting normal breathing and sleep patterns.
+Experts in sleep and breathing disorders at Hassenfeld Children’s Hospital at NYU Langone use a variety of tools to diagnose sleep apnea in infants and children.
+Sleep apnea is a chronic condition in which breathing pauses from time to time during sleep because of a partial or complete blockage in the airway.
+These pauses can last for a few seconds or more, interrupting normal breathing and sleep patterns.

 Certain genetic syndromes put children at increased risk for sleep apnea.
 For instance, children with Down syndrome may have an enlarged tongue, a flattened bridge of the nose, or a narrow airway or jaw, all of which can contribute to sleep apnea.
 Other genetic syndromes that affect the development of the face and lead to sleep apnea include Pierre Robin syndrome (or sequence), Treacher Collins syndrome, and Nager syndrome.

-Although rare, unusual growths in the airway, such as tumors and cysts, can also cause sleep apnea in children.
+Unusual growths in the airway, such as tumors and cysts, can also cause sleep apnea in children, although this occurs only rarely.

 Signs and Symptoms